CodeXEmbed: A Generalist Embedding Model Family for Multiligual and Multi-task Code Retrieval: Experiments

 To address this, we utilize RepoEval~\citep{zhang2023repocoder} for repository-level code completion.
 While RepoEval consists of three splits (function, class, and module), we report results only on the function split, as it is the only one that supports execution-based evaluation.
 We adopt Pass@1 as our evaluation metric, which measures the accuracy of the top-1 generated code passing the provided test cases.

 For code generation, we supply the top-5 retrieved code snippets as input to the GPT-3.5-turbo generation model.
+All generator parameters and decoding hyperparameters are kept frozen throughout the experiments.
 As shown in Table~\ref{repoeval}, all sizes of \modelname outperform the canonical setup.
 While some files may not contain direct solutions, as in the canonical documents, they often include valuable function definitions or usage examples that improve code generation outcomes.
 This suggests that our embeddings effectively capture the repository structure and retrieve contexts that implicitly support problem-solving.